-This article will provide readers with the latest property assessment updates in Allegheny County.
+This article will provide readers with the latest updates in the Allegheny County assessment appeals process.

-Allegheny County Councilman Ed Kress proposed a piece of legislation earlier this week that could have a significant impact on the Allegheny County property appeals process.
+Allegheny County Councilman, Ed Kress, proposed a piece of legislation earlier this week that could have a significant impact on the Allegheny County assessment of property appeals process.

 Though there are many benefits of these in-person hearings, they can be inconvenient for some.
-Specifically, older Allegheny County residents are dissuaded from pursuing an appeal because making a trip downtown is difficult.
-This can also create problems for those who do not work near downtown, or cannot take time off of work to attend a hearing.
+Specifically, older residents are dissuaded from pursuing an Allegheny County assessment appeal because making a trip downtown is difficult.
+This can also create problems for those who do not work near downtown or cannot take time off from work to attend a hearing.

-This proposed legislation would allow property owners to merely send in independent appraisals for their properties.
+This proposed legislation would allow property owners to merely send in independent appraisals for their properties en lieu of an Allegheny County assessment appeal hearing.
 A state-certified appraiser would then review the information.

 At this point, it is unclear if this legislation will be passed.
 It does, however, highlight the extreme frustration that many property owners have voiced in Allegheny County over the past few years.

-The filing of this second level appeal is often necessary in appeal cases.
-This is likely another aspect of the appeals process that will continue to frustrate property owners moving forward._________________________________
+The filing of this second level Allegheny County assessment appeal is often necessary in appeal cases.
+This is likely another aspect of the appeals process that will continue to frustrate property owners moving forward.

-If you have any additional questions about property assessments in Allegheny County, or any other county in Pennsylvania, or you would like a free consultation for your tax appeal case, please feel free to contact Attorney Noah Paul Fardo or Attorney Nicole Hauptman for a free consultation at (412) 802-6666 or by email at firstname.lastname@example.org.
+If you have any additional questions about property assessments in Allegheny County, or any other county in Pennsylvania, or you would like a free consultation for your tax appeal case, please feel free to contact us.